PX4/PX4-Autopilot/nuttx/README.txt

     math.h header file.
 The stub math.h header file does nothing other than to include that archicture-specific math.h header file as the system math.h header file.

+  float.h

+    If you enable the generic, built-in math library, then that math library will expect your toolchain to provide the standard float.h header file.
+    The float.h header file defines the properties of your floating point implementation.
+It would always be best to use your toolchain's float.h header file but if none is avaiable, a default float.h header file will provided if this option is selected.
+However, there is no assurance that the settings in this float.h are actually correct for your platform!

   stdarg.h